1. What is Investment Banking?

 Top 20 MBA programs:

 - Associate roles at Bulge Bracket Banks are highly sought-after targets by MBA students.
 Top 20 MBA students have a decent chance of getting into both Tier 1 & 2 careers given the school’s prestige and strong alumni network.
 They are often approached by Bulge Brackets’ recruiters right at the campus.
 The key to win a full-time associate role upon graduation is to grab a summer associate internship right after the first year of MBA.
-You will need to bankify your resume and know how to sell your background (link to our product), especially if you did not work in Finance before your MBA.
+You will need to bankify your resume and know how to sell your background, especially if you did not work in Finance before your MBA.

 Outside-top-20 MBA programs: